 As outlined in Achieving an Outcome, Outcomes will be verified and assessed manually by the Department based on information in the Department's IT systems and Documentary Evidence from the Provider.
-The Provider will not lodge claims for Employment Outcome Payments or Harvest Work Outcome Payments through the Department's IT Systems.
+The Provider will not lodge claims for Employment Outcome Payments through the Department's IT Systems.